inEXASCALE/qabba/README.md

 ----------------------

 ### Setup
 The software is configured in Linux.
-Before running the experimental code, please ensure Python3 and Cython are properly installed, and run the following commands in bash:
+Before running the experimental code, please ensure Python3 and Cython are properly installed, and run the following commands in Bash:

 ```Bash
 >>> cd source